Willy030125/SimpleSentimentTensorflow/README.md

 # SimpleSentimentTensorflow
-Simple Customer Sentiment Analysis using Tensorflow and Keras' Bag of Words (BoW)
+Simple Customer Sentiment Analysis using Tensorflow and Keras Index-based Encoding with Word Embeddings